gitname/react-gh-pages/README.md

     - :writing_hand: [**Create a new repository**](https://github.com/new)

-    When filling out the form, I'll enter the name I want the repository to have.
+    When filling out the form, I'll enter the name I want the repository to have, which is `reach-gh-pages`.

-    > In this tutorial, I'll use a repository named `react-gh-pages`.
+    > In this tutorial, I'll be using a repository named `react-gh-pages`.
 In case you're using a repository that has a different name, you can replace all occurrences of `react-gh-pages` in these instructions with the name of the repository you're using.

-    In the "Initialize this repository with" section of the form, I'll leave all the checkboxes empty so GitHub does **not** initialize the repository with any files (i.e. `README.md`, `.gitignore`, or `LICENSE`).
+    I want the repository to be empty.
+So, in the "Initialize this repository with" section of the form, I'll leave all the checkboxes empty so GitHub **doesn't** initialize the repository with any files (i.e. `README.md`, `.gitignore`, or `LICENSE`).

-    At this point, my GitHub account will contain an empty repository named `react-gh-pages`.
+    At this point, my GitHub account contains an empty repository named `react-gh-pages`.

 ### 2. Create a React app